lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 .. image:: qterminalprefrences.png

 The field :guilabel:`Application transparency` gives you the percent transparent for the full application transparency.
 The field :guilabel:`Terminal transparency` is how transparent to make the terminal.
 Note you will need to enable the compton compositor for this function properly.
-To select a background image for your terminal press the :guilabel:`Select` button next to :guilabel:`Background image:`.
+To select a background image for your terminal press the :guilabel:`Select` button next to :guilabel:`Background image`.
 The field :guilabel:`Start with preset` lets you choose how many terminal splits to have when you start up QTerminal.To have a margin on the left side of the terminal set the :guilabel:`Terminal margin` will show the marginal in the terminal in pixels.

 To apply these changes to see how they appear on QTerminal press the :guilabel:`Apply` button.
 If you like your new customized terminal layout press the :guilabel:`OK` button or if you wish to cancel your changes press the :guilabel:`Cancel` button.